Vintageinfo – All About Vintage Lighting

 ERCO

-Famous designers that worked for the ERCO company are Alois Ferdinand Gangkofner, Roger Tallon, Ettore Sottsass.
-Emilio Ambasz, Shiro Kuramata, Giancarlo Piretti, Dieter Witte.
-Yves Béhar, Knud Holscher, Franco Clivio, Naoto Fukasawa and many others.
+Several important designers worked with ERCO, including Aloys Ferdinand Gangkofner, Roger Tallon, Ettore Sottsass, Emilio Ambasz, Shiro Kuramata, Giancarlo Piretti, Dieter Witte, Yves Béhar, Knud Holscher, Franco Clivio, Naoto Fukasawa and others.